Chapter 4: Construction Details, Section 84: Markings

 Check the contractor’s layout work.
 Determine that traffic stripes and pavement markings will be correctly located.
 Where necessary, assist the contractor in matching existing striping cycles.

-Ensure employees working around thermoplastic material wear suitable personal safety equipment, long-sleeved shirts, and eye protection.
+Make sure employees working around thermoplastic material wear suitable personal safety equipment, long-sleeved shirts, and eye protection.

 Verify the pavement is dry, clean, and the surface temperature is as specified before the contractor applies striping or markings.